ksator/frrouting_demo/README.md

 Free Range Routing (FRR) demo using Docker Compose

 There are two ways of configuring FRR:
 - Traditionally each of the daemons had its own config file.
-For example, zebra’s config file was zebra.conf.
+For example, zebra’s config file was `zebra.conf`.
 This method is deprecated.
 - Because of the amount of config files this creates, and the tendency of one daemon to rely on others for certain functionality, most deployments now use the integrated configuration mode.
-All configuration goes into a single file (frr.conf), for all daemons.
-This replaces the individual files like zebra.conf or bgpd.conf.
+All configuration goes into a single file (`frr.conf`), for all daemons.
+This replaces the individual files like `zebra.conf` or `bgpd.conf`.

 This repository has 2 demo.
 The 2 demos uses the same [Dockerfile file](Dockerfile).
 - demo 1:
   - Integrated configuration mode
   - The docker-compose file is [docker-compose-demo1.yml](docker-compose-demo1.yml)
-  - 2 FRR containers configured with these files [frrouting_demo/demo1](frrouting_demo/demo1)
+  - 2 FRR containers configured with these files [demo1](demo1)
 - demo 2:
   - Old configuration mode
-  - The docker-compose file os [docker-compose-demo2.yml](docker-compose-demo2.yml)
+  - The docker-compose file is [docker-compose-demo2.yml](docker-compose-demo2.yml)
-  - 2 FRR containers configured with these files [frrouting_demo/demo2](frrouting_demo/demo2)
+  - 2 FRR containers configured with these files [demo2](demo2)

 # Requirements to run this repository